The newspaper headlines read, “Inquiry Sought into Sales Practices.”

 Preaching ethics…Don’t ever say how ethical you are.
 Let your ethics shine through.
 The jails are full of televangelists and business people who preached ethics.
 If feel you have to prove yourself, use an example of how you performed or responded.
 Tell the prospect you want a long-term relationship, not just a one shot order; Don’t ever say the word ethics.
 When I hear the “e” word from someone in a selling situation, I avoid that person at all costs.

 The challenge is for you to rededicate yourself to helping or to satisfying the needs of the customer or prospect each time you sell.
 Your words and actions must be in harmony with the prospect’s thoughts and perceptions in order to establish a comfort level that motivates the prospect to buy.
 How do you achieve it?
-You have to believe in it, and you have to practice it every day.
+You have to believe in it, you have to practice it, and you have to show your beliefs with deeds and ethical actions — every day.